• Skip to primary navigation

 A collage of 3 images of how to incorporate dry ingredients to make the cookies.

-1. Pass the flour, cornstarch, salt and baking soda through a sieve then turn the mixer back to low.
+1. Sift together flour, cornstarch, salt and baking soda then turn the mixer back to low.

-2. Add the flour mixture 1/2 cup at a time.
+2. Add the flour mixture ½ cup at a time to the wet ingredients.

 3. Once all mixed, add the toffee bits and allow just a few rotations to mix in and then turn off the mixer.